yasirkula/UnityNativeGallery/.github/README.md

 `NativeGallery.GetMixedMediaFromGallery( MediaPickCallback callback, MediaType mediaTypes, string title = "" )`: prompts the user to select an image/video/audio file.
 This function is available on Android 19 and later and all iOS versions.
 Selecting audio files is not supported on iOS.
 - **mediaTypes** is the bitwise OR'ed media types that will be displayed in the file picker dialog (e.g. to pick an image or video, use `MediaType.Image | MediaType.Video`)

 `NativeGallery.GetImagesFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "image/*" )`: prompts the user to select one or more images from Gallery/Photos. **MediaPickMultipleCallback** takes a *string[]* parameter which stores the path(s) of the selected image(s)/video(s), or *null* if nothing is selected.
-Selecting multiple files from gallery is only available on *Android 18* and later (iOS not supported).
+Selecting multiple files from gallery is only available on *Android 18* and later and *iOS 14* and later.
 Call *CanSelectMultipleFilesFromGallery()* to see if this feature is available.

 `NativeGallery.GetVideosFromGallery( MediaPickMultipleCallback callback, string title = "", string mime = "video/*" )`: prompts the user to select one or more videos from Gallery/Photos.
 This function works similar to its *GetImagesFromGallery* equivalent.